Common NCLEX Mistakes

 How to Avoid It:

-•Don’t spend too much time on one question—if you’re unsure, make an educated guess and move on.
+If you're unsure, make an educated guess and move on

 Some candidates rely too much on study guides and fail to expose themselves to real NCLEX-style questions.